 Students will write two exams: a midterm exam and a Registrar-scheduled final exam.
-Students will complete two assignments, a musical autobiography and a listening journal.
+Students will submit two assignments, a bibliography and a research paper.
+Students will also give a presentation during the last three classes of the semester.
 The following schedule approximates topics to be covered in each class.

-May 3 - Introduction & Africa
+May 3 - Introduction - Africa